Coordinator: Anna Young

 Currently, we are all living in “dark times” (Brecht), thrown back into our private lives.
 To counteract this situation, we understand the lecture series as a contribution to keep a space of discussion alive.

-In a series of digital lectures, which will be taking place on Mondays at 2 pm CET, we will present different perspectives on the notion of love:
+In a series of digital lectures, which will be taking place on Mondays at 2 pm CET, we will present different perspectives on the notion of love (follow the links for registration):

 - 22.03: Helgard Mahrdt (STK): "Hannah Arendt on Love, Friendship, and Politics"

-- 19.04: Monica Roland: "Love as Seeing: Iris Murdoch, David Velleman, Harry Frankfurt"
+- 19.04: Monica Roland: "Love as Seeing: Iris Murdoch and David Velleman on the Nature of Love and Loving"